awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-lambda-sam-create-lambda-function.md

-# Create a File for Your Lambda Function<a name="tutorial-lambda-sam-create-lambda-function"></a>
+# Create a file for your Lambda function<a name="tutorial-lambda-sam-create-lambda-function"></a>

 Create the file for the function you update and deploy later in this tutorial\.

 **Note**
  A Lambda function can use any runtime supported by AWS Lambda\.
-For more information, see [AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)\.
+For more information, see [AWS Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)\.

 **To create your Lambda function**